 Precast is a modular building system based on ready-made, factory-manufactured components and intelligent connections.
 It provides a way to design and construct a sufficient number of suitable homes to meet the needs of city dwellers in a reasonable time-frame and at a reasonable cost.

-It is a smart and industrialized way to construct cost-efficient buildings.
+According to Mohamed Abbas of Prefa Technologies a.s, it is a smart and industrialized way to construct cost-efficient buildings.
 The competitive and proven precast solutions result in controlled quality, along with a long service life and low maintenance costs, and flexibility in design.

 Compared to traditional cast-in-situ, precast uses less cement, water, steel, and labor.
 Most of the work is transferred from the site to a safe and controlled, automated factory environment.
 This results in improved productivity and minimal logistics: precast products can be transported to a site ready-to-install